DIY Orchid Cart

 Humidity tent (crucial for my dry climate in winter): $40 (I could have DIY'd a humidity tent, but I found a thick, high-quality one with zippers and ties and the $40 seemed worth it.)

-I bought two small fans to move the air: $17 each
+Two small fans to move the air: $17 each

-I love my new Agrobrite Hydrofarm T5-HOs.
+I loved my new Agrobrite Hydrofarm T5-HOs.
 So do my orchids!
 At 18" from the tubes, the light measures at 28,000 lux (2,600 foot candles)--great for medium-light lovers like angraecum, brassavola, bulbophyllum, cattleya, coelogyne, dendrobium, leptotes, maxillaria, neofinetia, and oncidium.
 At 12" from the tubes, the output is 50k lux (4,645 fc), or medium-high light.
 And at 6" from the tubes, my ultra high-light lovers get 79k lux (7,300 fc).
 Bring on the blooms!

 Later, I realized that many of my plants we receiving too much light, and often, too much heat.
 This was an easy fix: pop out one or two T5 bulbs, and hey presto, problem solved.
 I might eventually dedicate one full shelf of the cart to high-light loving carnivorous plants like nepenthes, sundews (drosera), and pinguiculas.
 Everyone loves T5s!

-Fast forward two or three years, and the landscape of indoor plant lighting has changed.
+Fast forward two or three years, and the landscape of indoor plant lighting changed.
 LEDs are cheaper and available in all sizes and colors.
 I've also learned more about PAR value for plants, and which types of lights provide the best growing spectrum for the energy used.
 I still use my T5s, but now they're in a southeast window for very high-light lovers.
 I use them mostly in the winter when I need boost of light and heat.
 (My massive Maxillaria tenuifolia, jade tree, and other beloved plants LOVE it.)

 I've now shifted almost completely to using a mix of warm white LEDs and blurple LEDs.
 This is because they compliment each other in terms of PAR value: the plants receive exactly the spectrum of light they need.
 It's also because they give off very little heat (whites almost none; blurples a bit more).